blaizans/VIATAB/README.md

 ## Goal

-The primary objective of this project is to master the art of **Continuous Integration and Continuous Deployment (CI/CD)**, as well as to gain expertise in containerization techniques, leveraging the power of **Docker** and **Kubernetes**.
+The primary objective of this project is to master the art of **Continuous Integration and Continuous Deployment (CI/CD)**.
+This will be achieved by becoming proficient in containerization techniques, leveraging the power of **Docker** and **Kubernetes**, and utilizing **WSL (Windows Subsystem for Linux)** for a seamless development experience on Windows.

----